What Does Preponderance Of The Evidence Mean

 Family Law Cases

 While some aspects of family law, such as child custody decisions, may involve a "best interests of the child" standard, many other issues are decided using preponderance of the evidence.
-For example, in a divorce case, the division of assets and debts often requires one party to prove the value of certain assets or the existence of certain debts.
+As an example, in a divorce case, the division of assets and debts often requires one party to prove the value of certain assets or the existence of certain debts.

 Criticisms and Limitations